fczuardi/chat-logger/README.md

 npm start
 ```

+The web UI will be launched on localhost port 8081 and the rethinkDB admin UI on
+port 8080.

 ### Known issues
 - To use the telegram-rethinkDB example you will have to manually create a table named ```messages``` first.